“Connect with technology” - Stromnetz Berlin continues to support projects in the Yellow Villa

-In order to ensure that work on technical topics can continue to be offered free of charge at the creativity and education centre in Berlin-Kreuzberg, Stromnetz Berlin presented the Yellow Villa with a donation cheque for EUR 9,900 at the end of the project week.
+Stromnetz Berlin has today presented the Yellow Villa with a cheque and is donating 9,900 euros - in the course of the Project Days and following a visit to the individual workshops - to enable the creative and educational house in Berlin-Kreuzberg to continue to offer its activities in technology at no charge.
 Thomas Schäfer, Chairman of the Management Board of Stromnetz Berlin, comments: "Getting kids and young adults interested in technology is more important than ever.
-There is a major need for technologically-minded young talent.
-The Yellow Villa provides valuable, creative and forward-looking opportunities for the next generation of technicians – and we're delighted to support that in a sustained way.
-For example, we have just decided to make a donation to the Yellow Villa for the same amount next year."
+There is a huge need for young, technologically-oriented talent.
+The Yellow Villa provides valuable, creative and future-oriented opportunities for the next generation of technicians – and we are delighted to be supporting this over the long term."

-Michael Kunsmann from the Yellow Villa adds: "The two workshops 'Nature and Technology' and 'Nature and Craft' from the last project week have produced great results.
-In a world that's changing so quickly and becoming increasingly digital, it is all the more important to prepare everyone for the professional challenges to come.
+Michael Kunsmann from the Yellow Villa adds: "Once again, the different workshops like “Sewing with light”, "Do you have sounds?!" and “The universe in a nutshell” have all been enthusiastically received by the pupils.
+In a world that is changing so quickly and becoming increasingly digital, it is even more important to prepare everyone for the professional challenges to come.
 Thanks to the support of Stromnetz Berlin and others, the Yellow Villa is making a strong commitment to conveying STEM-related topics in its educational work.
 During the project week, these children become the inventors of new technical solutions – and they may end up becoming the engineers of tomorrow."